sharckhai/drsa-audio/README.md

 # DRSA-AUDIO
-Disentangled explanations for neural network descicions on audio data.
+Disentangled explanations for neural network predictions on audio data.

 ## Description
 - CNN model to perform music genre classification on the GTZAN dataset [[1]](#1)